K-polystability of Q-Fano varieties admitting Kahler-Einstein metrics: Introduction

 \subsubsection{Acknowledgments}

 Thanks to Bo Berndtsson, Sébastien Boucksom, Dennis Eriksson, Yuji Odaka, Julius Ross and Song Sun for helpful discussions and comments.
-In particular, thanks to Tomoyuki Hisamoto and David W Nyström for discussions on norms of test configurations and the relations to their works \cite{hi} and \cite{n} (compare Remark \ref{rem:Lemma--infty norm}).
-This paper is a revision of the first version of the paper which appeared on ArXiv.
-The main new features are the explicit formula for the Donaldson-Futaki invariant of a general (and not only special) test configuration in terms of the slope of the Ding functional (Theorem \ref{thm:df=00003Dding}), the applications to bounds on the Ricci potential and Perelman's entropy type functional $\lambda$ and the discussion on the existence problem for Kähler-Einstein metrics on Fano varities.
-The bound on the functional $\lambda$ was inspired by a preprint of He \cite{he}, which appeared during the revision of the present paper, where different bounds on $\lambda$ were obtained on Fano manifolds admitting holomorphic vector fields (generalizing \cite{t-z--}).
+In particular, thanks to Tomoyuki Hisamoto and David Witt-Nyström for discussions on norms of test configurations and the relations to their works \cite{hi} and \cite{n} (compare Remark \ref{rem:Lemma--infty norm}).
+Finally, thanks to the referees for many useful comments.
+This work was supported by grants from the Swedish Research Council and the European Research Council.